speedreader/jenRator/README.md

 # jenRator

-Package for giving someone (or yourself) a reminde
+Package for giving someone (or yourself) a reminder

+Contains only one function with two arguments: reminder(name, font)

+name defaults to 'Jennifer', font to 'Helvetica'